Lorentz transformations

 boost matrices are symmetric if \(c=1\).
 Function boost(u)

-It is possible to decompose a Lorentz transform \(L\) into a pure
+It is possible to decompose a Lorentz transformation \(L\) into a pure

 boost and a spatial rotation.
 Thus \(L=OP\) where \(O\) is an